trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 incredibly boosted SymPy's development.
 Some of the students who did this program have continued developing for SymPy after the program ended, again helping to boost the program.
-For example, the current SymPy project leader (Aaron Meurer) participated in 2009 and 2010, and in 2011, Ondřej Čertík, the founder of the project and leader, asked him to step up and be the leader of the project.
+For example, the current SymPy project leader (Aaron Meurer) participated in 2009 and 2010.
+In 2011, Ondřej Čertík, the founder of the project and leader, asked him to step up and be the leader of the project.
 Aaron would have never have heard of the project and would not be doing any work at all for open source were it not for the Google